 The EPA can enforce the EP Act in several ways.
 It can appoint authorised officers to exercise certain powers under the Act, which include powers of entry, investigation and to issue remedial notices for non-compliance.
-These officers are known as Environment Protection Officers and their role is generally to monitor and pursue compliance with permission holders, businesses and other organisations – including investigating pollution reports and other complaints.
+There are two categories of such officers:

-The EPA also appoints Officers for the Protec-tion of the Local Environment who are EPA staff based in local councils who provide quick compliance and enforcement responses to smaller local pollution reports, particularly in relation to litter, illegal dumping, noise, odour and dust.
+- Officers for the Protection of the Local Environment who are EPA staff based in local councils who provide quick compliance and enforcement responses to smaller local pollution reports, particularly in relation to litter, illegal dumping, noise, odour and dust.

 Remedial notices and site management orders

 The EPA can issue a range of remedial notices.
 These notices include improvement, prohibition and environmental action notices directing a person to comply with their duties (including the GED).
 The EPA can also issue notices directing a person to take action to address a risk of harm or contamination (ss 271–274 EP Act) (e.g. to carry out works or stop a particular activity).

 A person who receives a remedial notice may be entitled to have it independently reviewed by another person from the EPA or VCAT (ss 429, 430 EP Act).
 The EPA can also issue a ‘site management order’ to ensure the long-term management of contamination or other harmful circumstances at a site.
 These orders may build upon and improve the current use of section 173 agreements under the PE Act.